daniilink/N8N-workflows/README.md

 ## 📂 Repository Structure
 * **/PNG-By-MessageID**: Generates a PNG screenshot from a Gmail message HTML via Webhook.
-* **/TG-Notifications-Clients**: Automated parser for PayPal/Payment emails with Telegram alerts.
+* **/TG-Notifications-Clients**: Automated parser for Payment/Any Other emails with Telegram alerts.
 * **/Lead-Enrichment**: Advanced lead scoring and enrichment pipeline (HubSpot/Google Sheets).

 ## 🛠️ Requirements & Setup